risingwavelabs/risingwave-operator/docs/dev/RampUpExample.md

 Show the basic information of risingwave

-# The field in Yaml file
+# Fields in the YAML file
 All the [obejct](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) has the following fileds
  1. ApiVersion + Kind can represent one class of Object
  2. metaData